-

 Find out why you should consider using your ISA allowance and when you’re ready, here’s how you can make a payment into your Smart Investor account.

-Item 6: Be aware of changes to your Lifetime Allowance
+Item 6: Be aware of changes when you access your pension

 Anyone who has drawn more than their tax-free lump sum from their pension will have the amount they can contribute to a pension reduced to £10,000 or 100% of earnings, whichever is lower, as their annual allowance is replaced by the Money Purchase Annual Allowance (MPAA).